 When Is the Best Time to Visit Los Glaciares National Park?

 The prime tourist season at Los Glaciares National Park is from December to February.
 Temperatures in the park’s two main towns, El Calafate and El Chalten, run between 10°C and 30°C, with dry, sunny, windy and quickly changing weather patterns.
-As with other parks in Chile, the shoulder seasons of October-November and March-April can also be an enjoyable time to visit and has the added benefit of fewer crowds.
+As with other parks in Patagonia, the shoulder seasons of October-November and March-April can also be an enjoyable time to visit and has the added benefit of fewer crowds.
 Springtime showcases blooming wildflowers, while fall offers spectacular fall foliage.

-What Wildlife Will I See in Los Glaciares National Park?
+What Wildlife Will I See?

 Throughout Los Glaciares National Park, hikers can expect to see more than 100 species of birds, including the Andean Condor.
 The black-chested buzzard eagle is often seen in the north end of the park.
 Look, also, for cougar, deer and gray fox.

-Why should I book with a local Agency?
+Why should I book with a local agency?